 It is not necessary to have previously objected to something for it to be unwanted.

-Harassment related to a third person’s protected characteristic, or based on the perception that someone has a protected characteristic is covered.
+Harassment at work related to a third person’s protected characteristic, or based on the perception that someone has a protected characteristic is covered.